 Even beyond sports teams and universities, these honors for anti-Native figures are ubiquitous in everyday life.
 For God’s sake, we live in a country that has states named after George Washington and Thomas West, 3rd Baron De La Warr.

-Baron De La Warr was the architect of genocidal policies in colonial Jamestown.
+Baron De La Warr was the engineer of genocidal policies in colonial Jamestown as the governor of Virginia.
 In a raid upon the Paspahegh people of Virginia, which destroyed their capital, Jamestown colonists indiscriminately killed women and children.
-The wife and children of the Paspahegh leader Wowinchopunck were captured, with the militia company deciding to kill them as well.7 All under the orders of the Baron De La Warr.
+The unarmed wife and children of the Paspahegh leader Wowinchopunck were captured, with the militia company deciding to kill them as well during their return to Jamestown.
+The small children were thrown overboard and the militia shot “their Braynes [sic]” out as they struggled to swim, while Wowinchopunck’s wife was taken all the way back to the English colony.7 Baron De La Warr was so furious that they allowed her to live that he suggested burning her alive, but militia leaders, thinking that this was too violent, decided to ‘mercifully’ stab her to death in the woods instead.

-Another prominent Virginian, George Washington, the beloved founding father of our nation, is not as beloved by the Haudenosaunee (Iroquois).
-He is also known as Hanödaga꞉nyas (Town Destroyer) due to his ordering of Sullivan’s Expedition in the American Revolutionary War, a campaign that resulted in dozens of villages being burned and thousands of Haudenosaunee people becoming refugees.
+Another prominent Virginian, George Washington, a beloved founding father of our nation, is not as beloved by the Haudenosaunee (Iroquois) to whom he is also known as Hanödaga꞉nyas (Town Destroyer).
+Washington had ordered Sullivan’s Expedition in the American Revolutionary War, a campaign that resulted in dozens of villages being burned and thousands of Haudenosaunee people becoming refugees.
 Cornplanter, a Seneca leader, once told Washington, “When your army entered the Country of the Six Nations, we called you the Town-destroyer and to this day, when that name is heard, our women look behind them and turn pale, and our children cling close to the neck of their mothers.”8

 Washington also praised Colonel Goose Van Schaick’s expedition against the Onondaga, telling him that it had brought “the highest honor” to Van Schaick and his company.
 An Onondaga Chief described that campaign as follows: “[They] put to death all the Women and Children, excepting some of the Young Women, whom they carried away for the use of their Soldiers & were afterwards put to death in a more shameful manner.”9

 Reckoning with this past is not easy, but it is essential.
-How can we, as a nation, begin to address a history so deeply intertwined with violence against Native people and land dispossession?
-A history that is often honored in the placenames we choose.
+How can we, as a nation, begin to address a history with such deeply entrenched violence against Native people and land dispossession?
+A history that is honored in the names of two of our states and a plethora of other placenames across our country.

 The Scope of the Problem

-In the United States, there are 22 counties, 21 municipalities, and numerous schools, parks, and military institutions named after Andrew Jackson – the chief architect of Indian Removal.
-Long before he sent the Seminoles, Cherokees, Muskogees, Choctaws, and Chickasaws on the Trail of Tears—where thousands perished—Jackson fought many brutal battles against Native peoples.
-At the Battle of Horseshoe Bend, possibly his most famous victory after the Battle of New Orleans, Jackson’s troops killed nearly 800 Red Stick Creek warriors and subsequently skinned their bodies to make leather goods, like bridles for their horses.12 Jackson himself was known to keep the scalps of Natives he had killed.
+In the United States, there are 22 counties, 21 municipalities, and numerous schools, parks, and military institutions named after Andrew Jackson; the chief architect of Indian Removal.
+Long before he sent the Seminoles, Cherokees, Muskogees, Choctaws, and Chickasaws on the Trail of Tears, where thousands perished, Jackson had fought many brutal battles against Native peoples.
+In the Battle of Horseshoe Bend, possibly his second most famous victory, Jackson’s troops killed nearly 800 Red Stick Creek warriors and subsequently skinned their bodies to make leather goods, like bridles for their horses.12 Jackson himself was even known to keep the scalps of the Native people he had killed.

 In the United States, there are dozens of statues and parks, at least 54 municipalities, a federal holiday, and a prestigious university named after Christopher Columbus.
-His history of Native enslavement, mutilation, and other atrocities against the Taino and Arawak was considered so brutal by the Spanish monarchy — the same monarchy infamous for its brutality during the Spanish Inquisition—that he was stripped of his governorship on Hispaniola and returned to Spain in shackles.17
+While many know vaguely of his depraved actions, few know that his history of Native enslavement, mutilation, and other atrocities against the Taino and Arawak was considered so brutal by the Spanish monarchy, the same monarchy infamous for its own brutality during the Spanish Inquisition, that he was actually stripped of his governorship on Hispaniola and returned to Spain in shackles.17

 The average person might know that Columbus and Andrew Jackson are controversial, some may even know about Custer.
-But how many people know about the genocidal histories of Philip Sheridan, Kit Carson, or John C. Fremont?
+But how many people know about the genocidal histories of Philip Sheridan, Kit Carson, Hernando de Soto, or John C. Fremont?
+Each of these men are celebrated, remembered, and honored despite their use of indiscriminate racial violence, as are dozens, perhaps hundreds of other anti-Native figures across this country.

-Despite their legacies of violence, these names continue to adorn public institutions and spaces across our country.
+These names continue to adorn public institutions and spaces across our nation.
 Unfortunately, these are not isolated examples, but they reveal a systemic pattern of glorifying individuals that contradict the values we claim to stand for today.
-How can we justify honoring these men whose policies and actions caused such immense suffering?
+How can we justify continuing to honor these men whose policies and actions caused such immense suffering?

 Even cultural icons, like Mark Twain and L. Frank Baum, display similar contradictions.
-While both writers supported progressive causes like abolition and women’s suffrage, they also espoused vehement hatred toward Native Americans, with both Twain and Baum going so far as to advocate for the total extermination of all Native people.
+While both writers are famous for their support of progressive causes like abolition and women’s suffrage, they also espoused vehement hatred toward Native Americans, with both Twain and Baum going so far as to advocate for the total extermination of all Native people.

-Reckoning with complex legacies requires a willingness to confront uncomfortable truths.
-Without Native perspectives, we risk continuing a one-sided narrative that prioritizes convenience over accountability.
-We risk honoring those who may not deserve it.
+Reckoning with complex legacies requires a willingness to confront these uncomfortable truths.
+Without Native perspectives, we risk continuing these one-sided narratives that prioritize convenience over accountability.
+We risk honoring those who do not deserve it.

 Why We Need Native Inclusion in the Mainstream Renaming Movement

 If Robert E. Lee’s name deserves replacement, is Custer’s not deserving?
 How about Mark Twain’s?
-For far too long, the Philip Sheridans, Kit Carsons, and John C. Fremonts of the world have been allowed to skate by with genocidal legacies.
-Between these three men there are 10 U.S. counties, 24 municipalities, and dozens of statues, natural features, and parks honoring them.
+For far too long, the Philip Sheridans, Kit Carsons, Hernando de Sotos, and John C. Fremonts of the world have been allowed to skate by with genocidal legacies.
+Between these four men there are 14 U.S. counties, 34 municipalities, and dozens of statues, natural features, and parks honoring them.
 How can a nation that claims to value freedom and equality continue to overlook the harm these names represent?

 Expanding the renaming movement to include Native voices is not just about righting historical wrongs; it’s about acknowledging the full spectrum of American history, even when its painful.
-Just as renaming has been used to challenge the rhetoric of “the Lost Cause” and celebration of the Antebellum South, it should also be used to challenge the national myths of Manifest Destiny and the “Won West.”
-The quest for an accurate telling of our history isn’t over until we all have seats at the table to tell it.
+Just as renaming has been used to challenge the rhetoric of “the Lost Cause” and celebration of the Antebellum South, it should also be used to challenge the similar national myths of Manifest Destiny and the “Won West.”
+The quest for an accurate telling of our history isn’t over until we all have a voice to tell it.

 What is Name Repatriation?